Sign up to receive this Control Girl Q & A series by email here.

 Two Advantages

-Studying Bible women—rather than tagging Bible verses onto the experiences of women from today— offered two advantages.
-Even for singles.
+Studying Bible women—rather than tagging Bible verses onto the experiences of women from today— offers two advantages—even for singles.

 First, we get to see how their stories turned out!
 We can flip forward in our Bibles and see how God settled each little thing that these women were fretting or fuming about.
 Second, we get to see God’s perspective on their stories.
 We can listen in on the very conversations that they had with God himself, and watch how God reacts.
 Each Bible woman’s story offers unique warnings, lessons, and insights as we turn to consider our own stories.